mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 # When Centralization is Undesirable {#why}

-Centralization is not always problematic.
-If a function is specific to a given entity -- for example, a person's web site, or a government service -- it is expected that it be controlled by them alone.
-Experimental and emerging applications are often less complex to implement and more efficient to deploy when they are centralized.
+Centralization is not always problematic, and can be beneficial.
+For example, when a function involves governance to realize common goals and protect minority interests a "choke point" that can be seen as centralization is often necessary.
+The Internet standards process itself is a form of centralization-as-governance; the authority of the IETF is used to enhance interoperability and further shared goals for the Internet.
+While not exclusive, it is a concentration of power into one entity.

-In some cases, centralization is a prominent and beneficial aspect of a function.
-For example, the Internet standard process itself is effectively centralized, to assure both interoperability and application of shared architectural principles.
-By its nature, governance requires a degree of centralization to realize common goals and protect minority interests.
+Likewise, experimental and emerging applications are often less complex to implement and more efficient to deploy when they are centralized.
+If their audience is small and not meaningfully dependent upon the provider, centralization might be a worthwhile tradeoff.

 However, when any function becomes widespread enough in use and especially when it becomes a platform for other functions to be built upon, its potential for centralization deserves more scrutiny.
-Centralization of these functions is problematic when there are not effective mitigations in place (see {{decentralization}}), for a variety of reasons.
+Centralization in these functions is problematic when there are not effective mitigations in place (see {{decentralization}}), for a variety of reasons.

 First, the Internet's very nature is incompatible with centralization of its functions.
 As a "large, heterogeneous collection of interconnected systems" {{?BCP95}} the Internet is often characterised as a "network of networks".
 These networks relate as peers who agree to facilitate communication, rather than having a relationship of subservience to others' requirements or coercion by them.
 This focus on independence of action carries through the way the network is architected -- for example, in the concept of an "autonomous system".